ScreamingDev/phpsemver/README.md

 Make assertions on:

-- Namespaces
+- Functions
+	- IsAdded: Check if a function is new.
+	- IsRemoved: Check if a functions is removed.
+	- BodyChanged: Check if someone changed the behaviour of a function.
 - Classes
-    - Added
-    - Removed
+	- IsAdded: Check if a classes is new.
+	- IsRemoved: Check if a classes is removed.
 - Methods
-    - Added
-    - Removed
-- Functions
+	- IsAdded: Check if a method is new.
+	- IsRemoved: Check if a method is removed.
+	- BodyChanged: Check if someone changed the behaviour of a method.
+	- ReturnTypeChanged: Watch for changed return types.
+	- ReturnTypeRemoved: Watch for incompatible changes on methods.

 Tells you which are major, minor or patch changes.